 According to the reports in Hindustan Times, Using algorithms and specialized software, the firm Riskpro Management Consulting, has calculated that the total loan outstanding with banks that these 10,147 companies have, and it amounts to a staggering ₹48 lakh crore.

 These loans pose a big risk before the banks in India.
 The loans to politically exposed persons are not always bad.
 Reserve Bank of India (RBI) guidelines require banks to take greater precaution if the borrower has political influence.
-“In such situations, the senior management of the banks has to be involved in the decision-making.
+“In such situations, the senior management of the banks becomes the part of the decision-making.

 The reason for this extra care is simple.
 Just by virtue of acquiring the PEP Status, a politician can not be termed as corrupt.
 But since he occupies the prominent public function, he is in a better position to carry out corrupt activities.
 He is in the position to influence the government machinery to not take any penal actions.
 Politicians influence bankers to lend money to business where they have business relationships.